farmalloc/exp_collective_farmalloc/README.md

 Finally, we take page boundaries into account.
-Our placement strategy here is that when we place a node in the swappable region (i.e., area governed by the far-memory system), we try to place a node in the same page as its neighber.
+Our placement strategy here is that when we place a node in the swappable region (i.e., area governed by the far-memory system), we try to place a node in the same page as its neighbor.
 If the page is full, we place the node in a fresh page.

 The following code is the revised `insert` method.
 Instead of allocating